MojosBeans100/bike-hire/README.md

 ### Error checking
 One of the most important aspects of a booking system is to ensure no double bookings occur.
 For this reason, a number of error-checking measures are provided in the code.
 * The shop owner has the ability to choose a blanket availability to each bike index.
 This allows for, for example,  mechanical problems with bikes thus rendering them unbookable for a few days, or the bike is sold and no longer present in the hire fleet.
 * The code checks the dates in the calendar and returns unavailable bikes for those dates.
 * If a bike is booked, the code removes that bike index from all other bike dictionaries, and appends it to the unavailble bikes list.
 * The code checks and re-checks bikes availability each time the code is run.

 With all these measures, it should not be possible to double book a bike.

+* To add new bikes bought into the shop, the owner can simply add the bike to the bottom of the bikes list, with a new bike index.
+This again ensures no confusion with double booking other bikes.

+* Maintenance
+Calendar updates

+* Manual booking

 # Deployment
 The project was deployed to GitHub Pages using the following steps, I used Gitpod as a development environment where I commited all changes to git version control system.
 I used the push command in Gitpod to save changes into GitHub: